amekusa/home/README.md

 git pull origin master
 ```

-Then, run `.update.sh` to install all the required zsh plugins.
+Then, run `.update.sh` to install all the prerequisites.

 ```sh
 chmod u+x .update.sh